bbc/mosromgr/README.rst

 between the first message (``roCreate``) and the last (``roDelete``).

-This can be used as a library, using the utilities provided in the *mosromgr* module, and the command line command :ref:`cli-mosromgr` can be used to process either a directory of MOS files, or a folder within an S3 bucket.
+This can be used as a library, using the utilities provided in the *mosromgr* module, and the command line command ``cli-mosromgr`` can be used to process either a directory of MOS files, or a folder within an S3 bucket.

 This library was developed by the `BBC News Labs`_ team.